-- ProDy can be configured to automatically check for updates on a regular basis, see checkUpdates () and confProDy () functions for details. - alignPDBEnsemble() function is implemented to align PDB files using transformations calculated in ensemble analysis.
-See usage example in Homologous Proteins example. - PDBConformation.getTransformation() is implemented to return the transformation that was used to superpose conformation onto reference coordinates.
+- PDBConformation.getTransformation() is implemented to return the transformation that was used to superpose conformation onto reference coordinates.
 This transformation can be used to superpose the original PDB file onto the reference PDB file. - Amino acid sequences with regular expressions can be used to make atom selections, e.g. 'sequence "C..C"'.
-See Atom Selections (page 33) for usage details. - calcCrossProjection() function is implemented.
+See Atom Selections (page 34) for usage details. - calcCrossProjection() function is implemented.

 - Select class raises a SelectionError when potential typos are detected in a selection string, e.g. 'chain AB' is a grammatically correct selection string that will return None since no atoms have chain identifier 'AB'.
 In such cases, an exception noting that values exceed maximum number of characters is raised. - prody align command accepts percent sequence identity and overlap parameters used when matching chains from given multiple structures. - When using prody align command to align multiple structure, all models in NMR structures are aligned onto the reference structure. - prody catdcd command accepts --align SELSTR argument that can be used to align frames when concatenating files. - showProjection() and showCrossProjection() functions are improved to evaluate list of markers, color, labels, and texts.
-See usage example in Plotting.
+See usage example in Plotting. - Trajectory instances can be used for calculating and plotting projections using calcProjection(), showProjection(), calcCrossProjection(), and showCrossProjection() functions.